 - Casino Royale (1954), the first live-action adaptation of James Bond, as a one-hour episode of the Climax!
 TV anthology series.

 - You Only Live Twice (BBC Radio 4, UK, 1990)

-- BBC Radio 4 radio dramas with Toby Stephens as James Bond:
+- Jarvis and Ayres Productions' BBC Radio 4 radio dramas based on the Fleming books, with Toby Stephens as James Bond:

 - James Bond 007, published by Victory Games (part of Avalon Hill) starting in 1983.
 Won many awards and was for a time the most popular espionage RPG.
 Arguments between Victory Games and Danjaq LLC resulted in it ceasing publication in 1987.

 - James Bond 007 (1983)